schwingbat/is/README.md

 is.hexColor('#ff0088') // TypeError: is.hexColor is not a function
 ```

-You can define as many properties you want on an instance and it won't pollute the global copy of `is`.
+You can define as many properties as you want on an instance and it won't pollute the global copy of `is`.
 In fact, if you wanted to you could nest instances inside the global `is`:

 ```javascript
 is.color = is.instance()